camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/02-creating-a-model.html.md

 ```

 After you created the elements of your process like start event, tasks, gateways and end event you have to connect
-the elements by sequence flows.
-This follows again the 3 steps of element creation and can be simplified by the
+the elements with sequence flows.
+Again, this follows the same 3 steps of element creation and can be simplified by the
 following helper method.

 ```java